kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 The common confidence intervals used are 90%, 95% and 99%.
 The idea is based on the Normal distribution.
 To say we are 95% confidence a value will fall into a range of values is the same as saying it will fall inside -1.96 standard deviations and +1.96 standard deviations of the mean.
 A 90% chance would correspond to 1.645 and a 99% chance would correspond to 2.576 deviations.

 Which confidence interval we decide to use depends on the population variance and also the size of the sample.
 A wide variance in a population would mean a large confidence interval.
 Certain industries use different confidence intervals to report their results when they are doing tests to answers questions.
+For example pharmaceutical science or manufacturing companies may have a tighter cut off value.
 These tests usually involves fitting a statistical model to data and testing a prediction.
 To decide if the model works, they need to know if the result is statistically significant.
 To do this the confidence intervals are used, if the test result is outside these intervals, or above a certain alpha value (usually 0.05), it unlikely the model is getting the right answer by chance.
 We will discuss this more later in hypothesis testing.

 ### Z-score